-Available only from Hammacher Schlemmer, and recommended to athletes by Dr. Scott Palmer, professional sports team physician, because “it more selectively and robustly reduces pain and inflammation and penetrates deeper into the tissue”, this is the body balm stick that contains the CBDa-rich compound Chylobinoid.
+Available only from Hammacher Schlemmer, and recommended to athletes by Dr. Scott Palmer, professional sports team physician, because "it more selectively and robustly reduces pain and inflammation and penetrates deeper into the tissue", this is the body balm stick that contains 900mg of the CBDa-rich compound Chylobinoid.
 This exclusive compound is created from 100% US produced hemp through a proprietary extraction and filtering process and is infused with Magnesium for superior absorption to deliver greater and more consistent pain relief.
-This non prescription based CBDa body balm with deep pain relief properties contains 0.2% menthol, is scented with soothing lavender, and applies easily without leaving a greasy residue.
+This non prescription based CBDa body balm with deep pain relief properties contains 0.2% menthol and applies easily without leaving a greasy residue.
 Best when stored at room temperature of 68-72 degrees.
 Due to natural color differences in hemp seed harvests, the color of our CBDa cream may vary.
+2.65 oz stick.

 The statements made regarding this product have not been evaluated by the Food and Drug Administration.
 The efficacy of this product has not been confirmed by FDA-approved research.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 No information presented here is meant as a substitute for or alternative to information from healthcare practitioners.
 Please consult your healthcare professional about potential interactions or other possible complications before using any product.
 The Federal Food, Drug, and Cosmetic Act requires this notice.